Pak Hon-yong: Early life

 Pak was born to a yangban family of the Yeonghae Park lineage in Sinyang-myeon, Yesan County, South Chungcheong Province.
 However, he was the illegitimate son of a concubine.

 In 1919, he graduated from Kyŏngsŏng Ordinary High School, now Kyunggi High School.
 In March 1919, he was involved in the March First Movement and later independence movements.

 Political activities

-In 1921, he joined the Shanghai branch of the Communist Party of Korea, Irkutsk faction.
+In 1921, he joined the Shanghai branch of the Korean Communist Party, Irkutsk faction.
 At this time, he was secretary of the Korean Communist Youth League.
 In January 1922, he participated in the Comintern Far East People's Representative Council in Moscow.

 Pak Hon-yong was arrested in Korea in April 1922 and was charged with being a Communist Party organizer.
 He was released in 1924 and became active as a reporter for the newspapers The Dong-A Ilbo and The Chosun Ilbo under the names Ijong (이정) and Ichun (이춘).